End Family Fire Scholarship Competition

-Two (2) winning entries will be selected, one from high school and one from college, and each will receive a $5,000 scholarship to be used toward college, university, or trade school tuition, fees and/or supplies.
+Two (2) winning entries will be selected — one from a high school entrant and one from a college entrant— and each will receive a $5,000 scholarship to be used toward college, university, or trade school tuition, fees and/or supplies.
 The winning entrants will also have the opportunity to have their video used by the Ad Council as an official End Family Fire campaign PSA, with a potential to be distributed nationally to over 1,600 television stations.

 Before beginning creative production, all applicants must review the official rules, creative brief, and ensure they meet the eligibility requirements to participate in the competition.
 For those students who are under the age of 18, or are not yet a legal adult in the state in which they reside, they must obtain parent or guardian permission in order to participate in the scholarship competition.
 Students may not incorporate guns of any kind in the video, including toy or prop guns.

 Video submissions are due on June 16, 2019.
-The winning entries will be announced in late July 2019 and will go live on August 8th, 2019.
-Please submit all applications via the submission form.
+Submissions closed.
+The winning entries will be announced in late July 2019 and will go live on August 8, 2019.

 Family fire is a shooting involving an improperly stored or misused gun found in the home, resulting in death or injury.
 Incidents include unintentional shootings, suicide, and other gun-related tragedies.